awsdocs/amazon-rekognition-developer-guide/doc_source/recognize-faces-in-a-video-stream.md

 # Recognizing Faces in a Streaming Video<a name="recognize-faces-in-a-video-stream"></a>

-Rekognition Video can search faces in a collection that match faces that are detected in a streaming video\.
+Amazon Rekognition Video can search faces in a collection that match faces that are detected in a streaming video\.
 For more information about collections, see [Searching Faces in a Collection](collections.md)\.
 The following procedure describes the steps you take to recognize faces in a streaming video\.

 ## Prerequisites<a name="streaming-video-prerequisites"></a>